- What is Avocado?

 |Carbohydrate||9 grams (3%)||20 grams (7%)|

 |Protein||2 grams (4%)||4.6 grams|

-Various studies have proven that potassium intake is vital for human body and reduces the risk of several diseases such as heart attacks, kidney failure and strokes.
+Various studies have proven that potassium intake is vital for the human body and reduces the risk of several diseases such as heart attacks, kidney failure, and strokes.

 The Fact– Avocados and avocados oil have monounsaturated fat- oleic acid that has healthy benefits.

-Fiber is present in large amount in avocado.
+Fiber is present in large amounts in avocado.
 Fiber reduces the risk of various diseases and is linked to weight loss and reduced blood sugar.
-However, there is distinction between soluble and insoluble fiber.
-Soluble fiber feed the friendly gut bacteria in intestine that is very important for the optimum function of body.
+However, there is a distinction between soluble and insoluble fiber.
+Soluble fiber feeds the friendly gut bacteria in the intestine that is very important for the optimum function of the body.

 The Fact- Avocados are rich in fiber that helps in weight loss and balance the metabolic rate.

 Heart disease causes the maximum death rate worldwide.
 It is a hard fact that several blood markers are connected to an enhanced risk.